 Moderator: Chief Couch Potato Kylie

-Where: The action is set in the fictional metropolis of Gotham City, the primary setting of the Batman franchise.
+Where: The action is primarily set in the fictional National City, presumably a West Coast location in the DC Comics Universe.

 Why: To find out why individual podcast panelists started watching this show, listen to the podcast episode covering Season 1 via the link below!
 It should be noted that CPU!
 Chief Couch Potato Kylie previously picked up this show during the 2015 Fall Preview, noting:

-How – as in How Was It? – THOUGHTS
+How – as in How’s It Going? – THOUGHTS

-This podcast was recorded in January 2017, and there are, without question, MAJOR SPOILERS, as the panelists cover key plot points of the first half of the third season and all episodes that have aired to date.
+This particular episode was recorded in October 2018, and there are, without question, MAJOR SPOILERS, as the panelists cover key plot points of Season 3 of Supergirl.
 Listen at your own risk, and let us know what you think by commenting below!